ballerina-platform/ballerina-lang/stdlib/messaging/kafka/src/main/ballerina/src/kafka/Module.md

 This module is used to interact with Kafka Brokers via Kafka Consumer and Kafka Producer clients.
-This module supports kafka 1.x.x and 2.0.0 versions.
+This module supports Kafka 1.x.x and 2.0.0 versions.

 For information on the operations, which you can perform with this module, see the below **Functions**.
 For examples on the usage of the operations, see the following.